Global training solutions for engineers creating the world's electronics

 Because of the preceding table, C++ coders should never use C-style casting.

-C-style casts also ignore access control when performing a static_cast, which means that they have the ability to perform an operation that no other cast can.
+C-style casts also ignore access control when performing a static_cast, which means they can perform an operation that no other cast can.
 This is bad; therefore, avoid C-style casts.

 Guidelines

-• Whenever possible avoid using any type of casting.
+• Whenever possible, avoid using any casting.
 Conversion is preferable.

 • Use C++ uniform initialization syntax whenever possible to avoid implicit conversions.